thomaxius-and-co/lemon_bot_discord/README.md

    * Get the bots creds and update the client.login call
 	* client.login('EMAIL', 'PASSWORD')
    * You can then log into the bot manually and join a server or you can hack it to use the bot_join function.
+   * Set the following environment variables:
+     * OPEN_WEATHER_APPID
+	 * LEMONBOT_TOKEN
+	 * WOLFRAM_ALPHA_APPID
+     To do this, you can either set them in system settings, or you can do SET valuename=value on windows command line before you run python.
 ## Requirements:
    * Python 3.5.0
    * cleverbot 0.2.1 - https://pypi.python.org/pypi/cleverbot